AlJohri/EveryLastMorsel/README.md

 ----------------
 The ELM codebase tries to accomplish as much as possible while remaining as concise as possible.
 Where feasible, I am outsourcing functionality such as [tagging](https://github.com/mbleigh/acts-as-taggable-on), [commenting](https://github.com/mbleigh/acts-as-taggable-on), [following](https://github.com/tcocca/acts_as_follower/), [liking](https://github.com/cavneb/make_flaggable), [messaging](https://github.com/ging/mailboxer), etc. to a gem.
 The majority of the gems I'm using are well tested.
 Ideally, those that are not should, at a later date, have their functionality replicated within ELM or modify the functionality of the gem itself.

+### Inherited Resources

 Every Last Morsel currently makes heavy use of [InheritedResouces](https://github.com/josevalim/inherited_resources) to create polymorphic controllers.
 I may convert these to custom polymorphic controllers or modify InheritedResouces itself to meet any future needs.

+### Polymorphic Controller Design Pattern

 The heavy use of polymorphic controllers is necessitated by the highly contextualized design.
 Each object can be viewed in multiple contexts: in the context of itself, in the context of a user profile, or in the context of a plot profile.
 To enable using a single polymorphic controller for these different views I make use of the ["Optional Belongs To"](https://github.com/josevalim/inherited_resources#optional-belongs-to) functionality within InheritedResources.
 This allows each resource to not only be nested, accesed in the context of its parent, but also to be independent, accessed in the context of itself.

-In an effort to maintain relatively logicless views and keep thin controllers, instead of adding conditionals to change the view within the controller OR conditionals within the view to change the content, I added a "context" to each view.
+In an effort to maintain relatively logicless views and keep thin controllers, instead of adding conditionals to change the view within the controller OR conditionals to change the content within the view, I added a "context" to each view.

 To elaborate, this is the folder structure for a particular resource (Crops).